Here are 10 breeds of cat that are suitable for households with children

-Some enjoyed day long snoozes, others enjoy play time before settling on the couch with their owners, offering loving head boops.
+They may love day long snoozes, but play time before settling on the couch with their owners and offering loving head boops is also very much in many cats' nature.
 It is easy to see why cats and kittens are adored by many households across the world.

 Pet ownership has continued to soar over the past couple of years, with many owners admitting once they have were in the company of these adorable creatures, it was virtually impossible not be obsessed!